-- Star Royalties will purchase from Sabre Gold 9.9% of gold produced until a cumulative 21,000 ounces are delivered, then 3.3% of gold produced until a cumulative 27,200 ounces are delivered, then 1.2% of gold produced thereafter for the life of mine; - Star Royalties will provide a cash payment to Sabre Gold for each ounce of gold delivered equal to 25% of the average gold spot price for the five consecutive trading days prior to delivery. - The advance of the first tranche of US\$6 million was subject to Sabre Gold repaying the outstanding US\$2 million convertible promissory note held by Sprott and customary closing conditions, including completion of the requisite security package. - Additionally, it was agreed with Sprott that US\$500,000 of debt with a conversion price of CAD\$0.13 and US\$1,500,000 of debt with conversion price of CAD\$0.16 would not be exercised.
+- Star Royalties will purchase from Sabre Gold 9.9% of gold produced until a cumulative 21,000 ounces are delivered, then 3.3% of gold produced until a cumulative 27,200 ounces are delivered, then 1.2% of gold produced thereafter for the life of mine; - Star Royalties will provide a cash payment to Sabre Gold for each ounce of gold delivered equal to 25% of the average gold spot price for the five consecutive trading days prior to delivery.

 The US\$18 million prepayment under the Streaming Agreement was agreed to be provided in three equal installments, with the first installment advanced on November 20, 2020 and the second installment advanced on February 24, 2021.
-The remaining tranche of US\$6 million will be advanced at Star Royalties election and subject to certain closing conditions inclusive of the acquiring of the 3% gross production royalty from TOMCL, see Subsequent Events and ensuring sufficient capital to complete the restart of production in accordance with the updated development and mine plan there is no certainty that the remaining tranche will actually be advanced.
+The remaining tranche of US\$6 million will be advanced at Star Royalties election and subject to certain closing conditions and ensuring sufficient capital to complete the restart of production in accordance with the updated development and mine plan there is no certainty that the remaining tranche will actually be advanced.
 Based upon the current US\$12 million prepayment, Star Royalties is entitled to two-thirds of the original stream agreement, or 6.6% of gold produced until a cumulative 14,000 ounces are delivered, then 2.2% of gold produced until a cumulative 18,133 ounces are delivered, then 0.8% of gold produced thereafter for the life of mine.